501 Main Street South

 Any person who will distribute five (5) or more absentee ballot applications to persons other than the individual's immediate family must register and obtain forms from the Town Clerk of the municipality where such forms will be distributed before distributing such forms.

 Absentee Voting in Person (Election, Primary and Referendum)

-When absentee ballots are available, if you meet the absentee voting criteria above and wish to absentee vote in person, visit the Town Clerk's Office at 501 Main Street South, Monday through Friday from 8:30 AM - 4:30 PM.
+When absentee ballots are available, if you meet the absentee voting criteria above and wish to absentee vote in person, visit the Town Clerk's Office at 501 Main Street South, during business hours.
 Registered voters can fill out and submit their Absentee Ballot Application, receive their Absentee Ballot and vote in the same visit.